 To future architectures, GOT optimization is somewhat useful.
 When designing relocation types, make sure GOT optimization can be retroactively added.

-The aarch64 ABI is trying to add GOT optimization.
 Adding new relocation types require bleeding edge toolchain support, while overloading old GOT-generating relocations needs to be careful with the semantics.
 Instruction rewriting can easily break the program if not careful.

 More about the linker-loader protocol

 GNU ld defines the symbol relative to the Global Offset Table.

 - The aarch64, arm, mips, ppc, and riscv ports define the symbol at the start of

 - The x86 port defines the symbol at the start of